microsoft/onnxruntime/docs/execution-providers/CUDA-ExecutionProvider.md

 * The input/output types of models need to be tensors.

-* Shapes of inputs/outputs cannot change across inference calls for the same graph annotation id.
+* Shapes and addresses of inputs/outputs cannot change across inference calls for the same graph annotation id.
+Input tensors for replay shall be copied to the address of input tensors used in graph capture.

+* In multi-graph capture mode, the captured graphs will remain in the session's lifetime and the captured graph deletion feature is not supported at the moment.

 * By design, [CUDA Graphs](https://developer.nvidia.com/blog/cuda-10-features-revealed/) is designed to read from/write to the same CUDA virtual memory addresses during the graph replaying step as it does during the graph capturing step.